muratk5n/thirdwave/en/mbl/2025/week21.md

 ---

-Zuckerberg is Thy Me..
-Mrs Ryan Reynolds, bitch is TM.
+Mrs Ryan Reynolds bitch is TM.

-See the Sarah Wynn-Williams book story has Zuck wanting to be "gently mobbed".
-That would be a form of getting affirming attention.
-But Zuck is doing ok overall.
-I've seen worse.

----

 TM is prone to tit-for-tat cycles.
 A constant seeking of "to be treated fairly" gnaws on them whatever that means in their